-1 Loop detector data: Lucerne, London, Paris, Zurich
+Loop Detector Data: Lucerne, London, Paris, Zurich

-The data of Lucerne, Zurich, London, and Paris is part of the UTD19 dataset (23, 24).
-The large-2 scale traffic data was assembled through stationary loop detectors in the city areas.
-Loop detectors 3 measure the occupancy, i.e. the time fraction that a vehicle occupies a detector, and the traffic 4 count, i.e., the number of vehicles passing the detector, for a fixed time interval.
-In Lucerne and 5 Zurich, data was collected over a time period of a year.
-In London and Paris, data was collected 6 over 22 and 335 days, respectively.
-We selected all observations during the daytime, between 7 6 a.m. and 8 p.m.
-The Paris data set is aggregated on a time interval of an hour, as the loop 8 detector only generates observations in this frequency.
-The other three data sets are aggregated in 9 intervals of 5 minutes.
-The loop detector data differs from the pNEUMA data set and Innsbruck 10 simulation data with the former covering the morning hours only and the latter simulating four 11 hours of weekday traffic.
-12
+The data of Lucerne, Zurich, London, and Paris is part of the UTD19 data set (23, 26).
+The large-scale traffic data was assembled through stationary loop detectors in the city areas.
+Loop detectors measure the occupancy (i.e., the time fraction that a vehicle occupies a detector) and the traffic count (i.e., the number of vehicles passing the detector) for a fixed time interval.
+In Lucerne and Zurich, data was collected over a time period of a year.
+In London and Paris, data was collected over 22 and 335 days, respectively.
+We select all observations during the daytime, between 6 a.m. and 8 p.m.
+The Paris data set is aggregated on a time interval of 1 h, as the loop detector only generates observations in this frequency.
+The other three data sets are aggregated in intervals of 5 min.
+In contrast to Loder et al. (23), this paper uses the data in each mentioned city as published in Loder et al. (26), that is with no separation into subnetworks.
+The loop detector data differs from the pNEUMA data set (27) and Innsbruck simulation data, with the former covering the morning hours only and the latter simulating 4 h of weekday traffic.